guccilenses/kdFortniteDiscordBot/README.md

 # 4kd-discord-bot

-a modified version of [poirierjm/fortniteDiscordBot](https://github.com/poirierjm/fortniteDiscordBot) to assign one role (or rank) based on a certain k/d threshold.
+a simplified version of [poirierjm/fortniteDiscordBot](https://github.com/poirierjm/fortniteDiscordBot) to assign a discord role based on a certain k/d ratio threshold.